Close Menu

 Your Social Security case will be heard by an Administrative Law Judge (ALJ).
 ALJ’s are lawyers who the SSA trains in Social Security law.
 Many of the ALJ’s have been judges for years.
 Most of the judge’s have had prior careers as lawyers in some other area of law.

 One thing to remember is that no matter who your judge is, the questions at the hearing follow a certain form.
 Most of the judges ask similar questions at every hearing.
 Of course, the questions change depending on the mental or physical condition the judge is asking you about.
-But if you have an attorney, then they should be able to prepare you in advance for the questions that you will be asked at your hearing.
+But if you have an attorney, then they should be able to prepare you in advance for the questions you will be asked at your hearing.

 Your hearing will be held at the Office of Hearing Operations (“OHO”).
 You will receive notice of the time and place of the hearing about 30 days prior to the hearing.
 The judge will ask you questions.
 You are the main witness.
 The point of the hearing is for you to testify about your mental and physical symptoms and how they keep you from working.